 Copper-nickel J317/P382 with less than a half dozen believed to exist.

 Aluminum J318/P383 with only 3 or 4 believed to exist including one ex Heritage 8/14 and another, the illustrated example below, formerly in the J.E.
 Drew collection.
+One of these is ex Brenner-1914 ANS, Brand.

 An incomplete white metal splasher of this design, P3260, is in the collection of the Library Company of Philadelphia.